Foundations of Health and Wellbeing

 In a nutshell

 The Nursing Associate is a highly trained support role to deliver effective, safe and responsive nursing care in and across a wide range of health and care settings.
 This role will bridge the gap between a support worker and a Registered Nurse, providing a workforce for future healthcare.
-The apprenticeship programme is approximately a two and a half year programme leading to a Nursing Associate Foundation Degree.
+The programme is a two-year programme leading to a Nursing Associate Foundation Degree.

 Nursing Associates will work independently, and as part of the healthcare team, delivering care in a range of primary, secondary, community and social care settings.
 In this role, you will deliver hands-on care, focusing on ensuring patients continue to get the compassionate care they deserve.